Qirong-mao/SpatialomicIntegration/README.md

-# InternshipCCI
+# InternshipCCI (Updataing)

-  This is the respoirtory of codes covering the second master internship of Qirong Mao
+  This is the repository of codes covering the second master internship of Qirong Mao